 Welcome to the web site of the Herefordshire Branch of The Campaign for Real Ale, the UK's only consumer group dedicated to independent breweries, traditional pubs and real ale.
 The branch area is the County of Herefordshire.

-Itíll soon be time to head back down to the river for Herefordís annual celebration of real ale, cider and perry, held on one of the most attractive of sites adjacent to Hereford Rowing Club Ė just a short walk from the city centre.
-For all you need to know, including the beer and cider lists, go to the Beer on the Wye Page
+Herefordís annual celebration of real ale, cider and perry, is held on one of the most attractive of sites adjacent to Hereford Rowing Club Ė just a short walk from the city centre.
+Now in its tenth year the 2014 event was yet another great success.
+For more go to the Beer on the Wye Page

 Prince Wins Pub of the Year